 Ostreocccus tauri is rich in widely distributed carotenoids like violaxanthin, antheraxanthin or zeaxanthin.
 Although specific carotenoids of Mamiellophyceae like micromonal, uriolide or prasinoxanthin are also found in this prasinophyte, being prasinoxanthin the most abundant one (Egeland et al., 1995; Guyon et al., 2018; Six et al., 2009).
 Its genome presents genes encoding for the Methylerythritol 4-phosphate (MEP) pathway (Derelle et al., 2006; L. Zhao et al., 2013), which derives pyruvate to the production of geranyl pyrophosphate (GPP), the main carotenoid precursor (Fig. 40-A).
 Most genes encoding enzymes involved in the MEP pathway peaked at sunrise under summer photoperiod and during the last part of the night under winter photoperiod, preceding the corresponding protein abundance peaks by 4 hours or less (Fig. 40-B).
-Similar patterns were observed in the first enzymes of the preceding carotenoid biosynthesis pathway or carotenogenesis.
-This pathway starts with the production of phytoene by the phytoene synthase (PSY), that will finally result in lycopene (Fig. 40-A).
+Similar patterns were observed in the first enzymes of the carotenoid biosynthesis pathway(Fig. 40-A).
 The progression of the MEP and carotenogenesis pathways allow the cell to produce the main precursors needed for carotenoids production and seems to be transcriptomically regulated in a similar way.
-In both pathways, enzymes are transcribed during the night under winter photoperiod ensuring the presence of its encoding proteins during the day (Fig. 40-B).
+In both pathways, enzymes were transcribed during the night under winter photoperiod ensuring the presence of its encoding proteins during the day (Fig. 40-B).
 From this point, the pathway diverges in two different branches, due to the Lycopene of ε/β cyclase (LCYε/β, ostta14g00700) that seems to be regulated in specific ways depending of the biological function of the carotenoids produced: β-branch, including the xantophylls cycle; and α-branch, including the main antenna carotenoids in prasinophyte (Fig. 40-A) which biosynthesis pathways are still unknow (Guyon et al., 2018; Six et al., 2009).

-Carotenoids content during diurnal cycles under both summer and winter photoperiods have been estimated from HPLC profiles, as described in Materials and Methods.
-The rhythmicity analysis detected rhythmic abundance profiles with periods of 24h in all carotenoids under both photoperiods.
-With the exception of lutein and violaxanthin, that do not maintain their rhythmicity under winter photoperiod.
-In general, fluctuations on carotenoids content during winter photoperiod are less drastic, resulting in a lower wave amplitude.
+Carotenoids content during diurnal cycles under both summer and winter photoperiods have been estimated.
+The rhythmicity analysis detected rhythmic abundance profiles with periods of 24h in all carotenoids under both photoperiods, except for lutein and violaxanthin, that did not maintain their rhythmicity under winter photoperiod.
+In general, fluctuations on carotenoids content during winter photoperiod were less drastic, resulting in a lower wave amplitude.
 (Fig. 40-A).

-The xanthophyll cycle, the interconversion between violaxanthin, antheraxanthin and zeaxanthin as a response to light intensity (CITA), was especially active under summer photoperiod, although its activity was also detected under winter photoperiod.
+The xanthophyll cycle, the interconversion between violaxanthin, antheraxanthin and zeaxanthin as a response to light intensity (CITA: también puedes cogerla del paper), was especially active under summer photoperiod, although its activity was also detected under winter photoperiod.
 The changes in these xanthophylls coincided with the accumulation of transcripts and proteins encoded by genes associated with the xanthophyll cycle, with short temporal offsets (Fig. 40-A).
-Under summer photoperiod, the maximum protein abundance of violaxanthin de-epoxidase (VDE, ostta16g00660) (Fig. 40-B) match the increasing zeaxanthin content during the light hours (Fig. 40-B) match the increasing content of violaxanthin during the dark hours (Fig. 40-C).
-These enzymes are transcribed sequentially with a clear temporal regulation. βCH gene is expressed early in the morning, sequentially followed by ZEP and VDE in that specific order under both photoperiods (Fig. 40-B).
-However, there is not a significant amount of zeaxanthin being accumulated during winter photoperiod.
-Instead, a high level of violaxanthin without drastic variations is maintained during diurnal cycles (Fig. 40-A).
-It suggests that xantophylls cycle is not enhancing the production of zeaxanthin due to the limited daylight hours during winter.
-There are some studies regarding irradiance stress in Ostreococcus and other prasinophytes that present variations in xantophylls contents in a similar way to the ones observed in this thesis due to short light periods (Böhme et al., 2002; Guyon et al., 2018; Six et al., 2009).
+Under summer photoperiod, the maximum protein abundance of violaxanthin de-epoxidase (VDE, ostta16g00660) (Fig. 40-B) match the increasing zeaxanthin content during the light hours (Fig. 40-B) and match the increasing content of violaxanthin during the dark hours (Fig. 40-C).
+These enzymes are transcribed sequentially with a clear temporal regulation. βCH gene was expressed early in the morning, sequentially followed by ZEP and VDE in that specific order under both photoperiods (Fig. 40-B).
+However, there was not a significant amount of zeaxanthin being accumulated during winter photoperiod.
+Instead, a high level of violaxanthin without drastic variations was maintained during diurnal cycles (Fig. 40-A).
+It suggested that xantophylls cycle was not enhancing the production of zeaxanthin due to the limited daylight hours during winter.
+In some studies regarding irradiance stress in Ostreococcus and other prasinophytes variations in xantophylls contents have been described, in a similar way to the ones observed in this thesis, due to short light periods (Böhme et al., 2002; Guyon et al., 2018; Six et al., 2009).